By Jeff Winters on Jul 24, 2017 10:26:09 AM

 Maybe the marketing team is sipping champagne because they got your sales team 50 new “quality leads” last month, but the sales team isn’t going to hit goal because the “quality leads” were mostly junk.

-If a conversation never happens, marketing will never know they might need more qualifying material included in their outreach strategy so they can set their sales team up for better meetings.
+If a conversation never happens, marketing will never know they might need more qualifying material included in their sales outreach strategy so they can set their sales team up for better meetings.

 3. Keep Track of Customer Data